Tools4everBV/HelloID-Conn-Prov-Target-DPIA100/README.md

 # HelloID-Conn-Prov-Target-Raet-DPIA100
 Target connector for creation of DPIA100 (Beaufort)

 This connector contains the DPIA100 target for creating a DPIA100 export for Raet Beaufort to import some generated data from the HelloID provisioning module.
-This functionality will be replaced by writing back the desired values by the IAM-API (not supported yet)
+This functionality will at one moment be replaced by writing back the desired values by the IAM-API (not supported yet)

 This version is created for export only rubriekcode P01035 (emailaddress work)

-Please change the following variabled to your own environment:
+Please setup the connector following the DPIA100 requirements of the customer.
-$User -> This is the user for performing the import into Beaufort
-$OutFile -> Export path including filename (this example with date)
-$Rubriekscode -> This is the rubriekcode for importing emailaddress to Beafort
+You can choose between an export per day, or a DPIA100 export per person.